finkusuma-dev/frontendmentor-social-links-profile/README.md

 }
 ```

-Hence, you will see focus ring when clicking/tapping the attribution links, but you won't see it when clicking/tapping the social links.
+Hence, you will see the focus ring when clicking/tapping the attribution links.
+But you won't see the focus ring when clicking/tapping the social links.

 #### 🟦 No Longer Use "Rem Font Size Hack"